Nimblr/docs/ehr/integrations.md

 Returns @Array[[Calendar]](#Calendar)

 ### #listEvents
-List calendar events. `showCancelled` may have a different behavior depending on the implementation as every provider manages cancelled/deleted events in a different way.
-That is why we add `showBumped`.
-In some cases they may be redundant and the implementation will adopt the most restrictive interpretation (meaning the one returning the least number of events).
+List calendar events. `showCancelled` may have a different behavior depending on the implementation (every EHR manages cancelled/deleted events in different ways). `showBumped` handles the EHR's which don't use `showCancelled` method.
+Calendars methods will adopt the most restrictive interpretation (minimum number of events).

-Note that if there is an error, all calendars should give status code via `statusCode`.
-If they do it natively in another way, it's mandatory that the calendar implemantation have the right status. `statusCode` it&#39;s a standard name in Node
+Note: if there is an error, all calendars MUST give status code via `statusCode`.
+It's mandatory that the calendar implemantation have the right status. `statusCode` it&#39;s a standard name in Node

 Returns @Array[[Event]](#Event)